storopoli/Bayesian-Julia/README.md

 </div>

-Welcome to the repository of tutorials on how to Bayesian Statistics using [Julia](https://www.julialang.org) and [Turing](http://turing.ml/).
+Welcome to the repository of tutorials on how to do **Bayesian Statistics** using [**Julia**](https://www.julialang.org) and [**Turing**](http://turing.ml/).
 Tutorials are available at [storopoli.io/Bayesian-Julia](https://storopoli.io/Bayesian-Julia).

-Bayesian statistics is an approach to inferential statistics based on Bayes' theorem, where available knowledge about parameters in a statistical model is updated with the information in observed data.
+**Bayesian statistics** is an approach to inferential statistics based on Bayes' theorem, where available knowledge about parameters in a statistical model is updated with the information in observed data.
 The background knowledge is expressed as a prior distribution and combined with observational data in the form of a likelihood function to determine the posterior distribution.
 The posterior can also be used for making predictions about future events.

-Bayesian statistics is a departure from classical inferential statistics that prohibits probability statements about parameters and is based on asymptotically sampling infinite samples from a theoretical population and finding parameter values that maximize the likelihood function.
+**Bayesian statistics** is a departure from classical inferential statistics that prohibits probability statements about parameters and is based on asymptotically sampling infinite samples from a theoretical population and finding parameter values that maximize the likelihood function.
 Mostly notorious is null-hypothesis significance testing (NHST) based on *p*-values.
-Bayesian statistics incorporate uncertainty (and prior knowledge) by allowing probability statements about parameters, and the process of parameter value inference is a direct result of the Bayes' theorem.
+Bayesian statistics **incorporate uncertainty** (and prior knowledge) by allowing probability statements about parameters, and the process of parameter value inference is a direct result of the **Bayes' theorem**.

 ## Table of Contents